 In keeping with the interdisciplinary nature of modern research, SEAS does not have traditional academic departments and does not award degrees by specific research area.

 Students may instead work towards a Master of Science, Master of Engineering, and Doctor of Philosophy degree in one of four subjects—Applied Mathematics, Applied Physics, Computer Science, and Engineering Science.
 Students make also work toward a Master of Science or a Master of Engineering in Computational Science and Engineering.
 Currently there is not a doctoral degree option for Computational Science and Engineering.

-The majority of the course offerings, most of which span across disciplines, are listed in the Courses of Instruction under the following broad headings: applied mathematics, applied physics, computer science, and engineering sciences.
+The majority of the course offerings, most of which span across disciplines, are listed in the Courses of Instruction under the following broad headings: applied mathematics, applied physics, applied computation, computer science, and engineering sciences.
 In addition to lecture courses and seminars, students may take directed reading and research courses in connection with their dissertations and, on occasion, use them to explore topics not covered in regular courses.
 Programs that include considerable work in one or more science departments are common.
 Students may supplement their studies by cross-registering in other Harvard graduate schools or at the Massachusetts Institute of Technology.
 (Certain limitations apply.)